shiveshc/CRF_Cell_ID/Readme.md

 	0)
 ```

-or if we want to tune the weight of features, we run
+Or say we want to annotate identities using only angular relationship features, i.e. weight of only angular relationship feature should be set to 1 and weights of all other features should be set to zero, we run
 ```
 annotation_CRF_landmark('other',...
 	'sample_run\sample_data1\data_annotation_sample_data1',...
 	'sample_run\sample_data1\results_annotation_sample_data1',...
 	'ap',...
 	0,...
-	'weights',[1,1,1,1,1])
+	'weights',[0,0,0,0,1])
 ```